Bachelor of Arts

 Subjects and courses

 The Bachelor of Arts is a highly flexible degree that allows a wide range of choices from major and minor Arts subjects, as well as subjects from other degrees.

-A minor consists of a minimum of 75 points in a single Arts subject, including at least 45 points above 100-level.
+A minor consists of a minimum of 75 points in a single Arts subject or minor subject from the Bachelor of Commerce (BCom), including at least 45 points above 100-level.

 - Art History and Theory

 - English Language